Planet of the Apes original movies in order

 Beneath the Planet of the Apes (1970)

-Escape from the Planet of the Apes (1971)
+Escape from Planet of the Apes (1971)

-After all the chaos of the previous film, Escape from the Planet of the Apes takes a completely different turn.
-Cornelius and Zira (played by Roddy McDowall and Kim Hunter) travel back in time to contemporary (for them) Los Angeles.
-This film is clever, funny, and sometimes heartbreaking.
-The apes are now studied by humans, and the roles are literally reversed.
+After the craziness of the last movie, this one takes a completely different turn.
+Cornelius and Zira (played by Roddy McDowall and Kim Hunter) travel back in time to contemporary Los Angeles.
+This film is smart, funny, and sometimes heartbreaking.
+Now, humans are the ones studying the apes, and the roles have literally been reversed.
 But beneath that lighter layer lies a serious threat, as humanity realizes what their future holds... the atmosphere turns grim.
-Don Taylor directs a surprisingly emotional installment in the Planet of the Apes timeline, with an ending that stays with you.
+Don Taylor's latest addition to the Planet of the Apes timeline is a surprisingly emotional one, with an ending that'll stick with you.

 Why This Order Works